9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 If you are struggling to translate a string feel free to add a comment including your question.

+You like to discuss your thoughts?
+No problem, just invite your team members using @username.

 ## When to create an issue at transifex?

 Whenever you feel just a comment is not sufficient and you need information to help all other language translators feel free to mark your comment as an issue.